moranenzo/Optimal-Transport-Median/README.md

 <pre>
 PY-Optimal-Transport-Median
 ├── README.md        # Overview and usage instructions.
+├── social_preview.png        # Social Preview of the repo.
 ├── docs/        # Reference materials (papers, reports, etc.).
 ├── data/        # Dataset and its detailed analysis.
 │   ├── analysis/        # Descriptive analysis of the database variables.